 When we ask students to synthesize we want them to do more than just summarize.
 They need to go beyond a literal retelling to include their own thinking about what is important.
 They might respond to the big ideas in the book, give their opinion, draw conclusions, or tell how their thinking changed during the reading of the book.
 Their thinking, added to their own background knowledge, helps them come up with a unique synthesis of the text.

-An idea-packed blog for all teachers: Teach With Picture Books.
+A must read blog for all teachers: Teach With Picture Books.

 Susan Brisson has produced her own posters to help students remember the strategies that good readers use.
 Click here to download Susan Brisson’s Reading Strategy posters for your classroom